wp-plugins/magento-wordpress-integration/readme.txt

 * This is the first release of the Magento WordPress Integration Plugin.

 == Upgrade Notice ==

+= 2.0.3 =
+* Added new functions to check if block is being implemented on a Magento page
+* Fixed issue with default storeview code not being set porperly

 = 2.0.2 =
 * Added language translation for store view